olliethedev/ui-builder/README.md

 ## Roadmap

-- [ ] Config options to make pages and variables immutable
 - [ ] Add variable binding to layer children and not just props
 - [ ] Improve DX.
 End to end type safety.
 - [ ] Documentation site for UI Builder with more hands-on examples